 ||||

 Forthcoming game soundtrack.
-I constructed dozens of lengthy medleys for it, often including my Marathon arrangements or my collaborations with Dr Craig Hardgrove, Talashar, & wowbobwow on unique new mixes (see Collaborations & Covers below for standalone versions of these).
+I constructed dozens of lengthy medleys for it, including many of my Marathon arrangements and my collaborations with Dr Craig Hardgrove, Talashar, & wowbobwow on unique new mixes (see Collaborations & Covers below for standalone versions of these).
 My contributions wound up comprising more of the OST runtime than any other contributor’s.
 I hadn’t planned for this to happen, but in retrospect, it’s probably the inevitable result of putting a progressive rock fan in charge of a game soundtrack.
 Every level includes unique level music as of 1.3 preview 6 (released in March 2024).
 I also wrote scripting for the levels “Run, Coward!” and “We Met Once in the Garden” to change the soundtrack based on in-game events.
 Due to this, the OST version of the latter’s level music runs for some thirty-five minutes.
 The main differences between the two versions of the soundtrack are as follows:

 |